It is imperative that attorneys handling move-away cases understand the nuances of the law and make a persuasive initial factual showing. Here’s why.

 - Be able to demonstrate a good reason for the move and how it would be detrimental for the child/children to NOT move.

 - Be able to demonstrate that the move is really legitimate.

 Each move-away case presents unique circumstances, so a success formula is rarely predictable.
 It is imperative that attorneys handling these matters both understand the nuances of the law and are effective in making a persuasive initial factual showing, as family law courts have wide discretion about custody and visitation, and are rarely reversed in move-away determinations.

-Maya Shulman has been practising law for 15 years, and serves clients throughout Los Angeles County and Ventura County.
+Maya Shulman has been practicing law for 15 years, serving clients throughout Los Angeles County and Ventura County.
 With offices in Calabasas, Maya is a member of The American Bar Association and the Family Law Sections of the Los Angeles County and San Fernando Valley Bar Associations. www.shulmanfamilylawgroup.us